Lucifer's Hammer's "Time Is Death" Album Review

 Style: Traditional '80s heavy metal

 When I was in high school in the late '80s, everyone in my crowd of "more metal than thou" friends would constantly try to out-do each other by being the first to discover the newest and most obscure heavy metal bands on the scene.
 After each weekend of scrounging in the import bins of record shops, flipping through metal fanzines, or listening to college metal radio shows, a typical Monday morning conversation at school usually went something like this: "Dude, have you heard (name of band)?
 They're from (far-away foreign country) and they sound like (famous band) crossed with (famous band)!"
-I imagine that such games of one-upmanship probably continue among metal heads to this day, though I'm sure that the Internet has made making "new" discoveries so much easier!
+I imagine that such games of one-upmanship must still continue among metal heads to this day, though obviously the Internet has made making "new" discoveries much easier.

 "Prisoners of the Night" (2018)